janhoogeveen/isomorphic-react/README.md

 * Find out how to deploy an app like this and seperate production mode from development mode
 * Add unit testing framework to the application
 * Add unit testing examples to the application
+* Add a Flux implementation to the app (Redux?
+Flux by Facebook?)